nemocrys/vifcon/README.md

 ## Documents

+A detailed description of VIFCON and its development histroy can be found in Vincent Funke's Master's thesis (in German): "Automatisierung einer Modellanlage für Kristallzüchtung mit Induktionsheizung basierend auf Python und Raspberry Pi".
+It is available online [here](https://nemocrys.github.io/papers/Masterarbeit_Vincent_Funke_ohneUS_Logo.pdf).

 ## Information

 The **[Information](Information)** folder contains further documents that describe VIFCON in more detail.
 The following topics can be found there in German and English: